 When you’re depressed, it’s difficult to relax and feel good about yourself and your life.
-For this very reason it’s absolutely paramount that you find ways to relax throughout the day.
+For this very reason, it’s absolutely paramount that you find ways to relax throughout the day.
 You can relax in simple ways through meditation, or maybe you would prefer to just sit quietly in the park and observe your surroundings?
-Likewise a massage can help relax your muscles and release pent-up tension.
+Likewise, a massage can help relax your muscles and release pent-up tension.
 You could also try Yoga or Tai Chi.
 Or maybe just take a walk along the beach, play with some animals, or go for a swim.

 It’s important that while you’re relaxing that you take control of the thoughts and emotions running through your head.
 To do this, become mindful of the moment.
 Just enjoy the present moment in all its glory without regretting the past or worrying about your future.
 Just be still in the moment.
-Within this moment there is no need to feel regretful, fearful, sad, worried, stressed or depressed.
-Within this moment there is nothing but the pleasure that you are receiving from these moments of relaxation.
+At this moment there is no need to feel regretful, fearful, sad, worried, stressed or depressed.
+At this moment there is nothing but the pleasure that you are receiving from these moments of relaxation.
 Enjoy these moments fully and absorb yourself completely.
 Then when you’re done, approach your life with a renewed energy and vigor that will help you make better decisions moving forward.

 Live with a Sense of Purpose

 People who live with a sense of purpose and who live true to their highest core values, rarely if ever feel depressed about life.
 They live instead with a passion and zest that drives their energies forward towards ever higher levels of achievement.
 These people gain satisfaction and fulfillment from doing something of value — from focusing on something that they’re passionate about.
-This sense of purpose helps them gain a sense of control over their life and circumstances, and keeps propelling them forward in exciting new directions.
+This sense of purpose helps them gain a sense of control over their lives and circumstances and keeps propelling them forward in exciting new directions.

 To live with purpose you must first have a plan.
 You must have a plan about what you would like to do, be, have and achieve in your life.
 You must have inspiring goals with clearly defined deadlines.
 These are the things that will get you out of bed in the morning, and the things that will encourage you to stay up late at night.
 And most importantly, these are the things that will keep your spirits high when other things are not working out in your life.
-In fact, your sense of purpose is the one thing that will give you reason to keep moving forward when everything else seems to be going terribly wrong.
+In fact, your sense of purpose is the one thing that will give you a reason to keep moving forward when everything else seems to be going terribly wrong.

 Find Inspiration in Books and Movies

 Oftentimes reading an inspiring book or watching an inspiring movie could be all you need that will help you to shift your perspective about how you think and feel about your life, yourself and your circumstances.
 In fact, there are so many great movies and books out there about people going through similar problems and life experiences.
 And the great news is, that most of these stories end in happy endings.
-And even if your read a book or watch a movie that doesn’t quite present a mirror reflection of your life, you can still in fact gain valuable insights from the movie or book if you can find a way to relate the story back to your life.
+And even if you read a book or watch a movie that doesn’t quite present a mirror reflection of your life, you can still, in fact, gain valuable insights from the movie or book if you can find a way to relate the story back to your life.

 One method that works best is to view the movie or book as a metaphor or an analogy about your life.